-Healthwatch Northamptonshire has signed up to use the Quality Assurance Framework with the support of Healthwatch England.
-Healthwatch Northamptonshire volunteers are currently working with staff to complete the framework by July 2021 to then be able to develop an action plan to address any areas of weakness.
+Healthwatch North and West Northamptonshire has signed up to use the Quality Assurance Framework with the support of Healthwatch England.
+Healthwatch North and West Northamptonshire volunteers are currently working with staff to complete the framework by April 2022 to then be able to develop an action plan to address any areas of weakness to implement in 2022 - 2023.